 Both MGM Resorts and Sands Corporation never confirmed the $1.3 billion sales of Sands Bethlehem Casino, but many sources within the state gave confirmation that it was happening.
+Not anymore though.

 The sale allegedly fell through this week.
 There is no definitive reason as to why MGM is backing off the sale, but there is plenty of speculation.